-Another related notion in control theory is that of a viability kernel [34].
+A related notion to Simplex in control theory is that of a viability kernel [Aubin 1991].
 A viability kernel is a set of states where there exists a trajectory that stays within a predefined environment.
-Viability kernels can be approximated for linear systems, for example, by using analysis of random directions in the state space [35].
-Reachability analysis of hybrid systems has also been extensively researched in the last 20 years [36].
-Reachability analysis tools exist for classes of systems with timed [37], rectangular [38], [39], linear [17], [39], and nonlinear [40], [41] dynamics, with varying degrees of accuracy and scalability.
-However, to the best of our knowledge, the algorithms in earlier reachability tools were all designed for offline analysis, and not for real-time, in-the-loop computation.
-Specifically, real-time reachability requires performance to be predictable, which is difficult when there are large external libraries, huge code bases, and lots of dynamic memory.
+Viability kernels can be approximated for linear systems, for example, by using analysis of random directions in the state space [Gillula et al. 2014].
+Reachability analysis of hybrid systems has also been extensively researched in the last 20 years [Guéguen et al. 2009].
+Reachability analysis tools exist for classes of systems with timed [Bengtsson et al. 1996], rectangular [Henzinger et al. 1997; Frehse 2008; Johnson and Mitra 2014], linear [Frehse et al. 2011; Frehse 2008], and nonlinear [Ratschan and She 2007; Tiwari 2008; Bak 2013a; Chen et al. 2012; Benvenuti et al. 2014; Duggirala et al. 2015] dynamics, with varying degrees of accuracy and scalability.
+Other bounded model checking (BMC) tools for hybrid systems built on satisfiability modulo theories (SMT) solvers also exist [Eggers et al. 2011; Gao et al. 2013].
+However, to the best of our knowledge, the algorithms in earlier reachability and BMC tools were all designed for offline analysis, and not for real-time. in-the-loop computation.
+Specifically, real-time reachability requires performance to be predictable, which is difficult to ensure when there are large external libraries, huge code bases, and signifanct use of dynamic memory.
+For example, one popular reachability analysis tool for affine hybrid automata is SpaceEx, which requires at least eight external libraries: Parma Polyhedra Library (PPL) [Bagnara et al. 2008], Boost C++ Libraries, GNU Multiple Precision Arithmetic Library (gmplib), GNU Linear Programming Kit (glpk), SUNDIALS (Solver Suite) [Hindmarsh et al. 2005], aaflib, ublasJama, and TinyXML [Frehse et al. 2011].
+Another recent tool, C2E2 relies on at least eleven external libraries: GNU Linear Programming Kit (glpk and pyglpk), GNU Parser Generator (Bison), Fast Lexical Analysis (FLEX), Python, Python Parsing Libraries (Python-PLY), GTK Libraries for Python (PyGTK), Plotting Libraries for Python (Matplotlib), Packing Configurations Library (pkg-config), GNU Autoconf (autoconf), Python XML Library (lxml), and Parma Polyhedral Library (PPL).
+While several of these libraries would not need to be executed in the reachability computation (such as those related to parsing and package management), several libraries (PPL,